 Small batch fermentation tanks for producing very concentrated flavors

 Riesling QbA Trocken 2017 (NF)

 This is an incredibly refreshing and really beautiful wine.
 Initial aromas are of honey and white flowers which then evolve into flavors of apples and white peaches along with hints of lemon and coconut.
 There is perfect acidity and balance along with a very satisfying medium to full mouthfeel.

 Food pairings are both extensive and very broad.
 My ideas included shrimp, scallops, sole, crab, halibut, sea bass, lobster bisque, veal chops, roast pork, pork tenderloin, grilled and baked chicken, salads, grilled vegetables, cream soups, quiche Lorraine, vegetable stir fry, Indian Tandoori dishes, Asian noodles, and a variety of hard and rich cheeses.

 Initial aromatics seem minimal but there is a slight saline hint of a good Chablis.
-Initial flavors are of white peaches and honeydew melon.
-But then, after a slightly curious beginning, things begin to get pretty interesting.
-The medium to full mouthfeel definitely makes an impression along with an additional feeling of the wine fully saturating your entire palate.
-Balancing the fuller body, "weight" and saturation of the wine, however, there is also very refreshing acidity and a perception that the wine is dancing across your tongue.
+Initial flavors are of white peaches, honeydew melon, pear, green apple, and hints of kiwi, Meyer lemon, and white grapefruit.
+The medium to full body definitely makes an impression along with an additional feeling of the wine fully saturating your entire palate.
+Balancing the fuller body, "weight" and saturation of the wine, there is also very refreshing acidity and a perception that the wine is dancing across your tongue.